KevML75/kevml75.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Your One-Stop General Contractor for AI Services
+subtitle: Pioneering AI Deep Engineering Solutions

 profile:
   align: right
-  image: prof_pic.jpg
+  image: ai-de-general-contractor.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I’m Dr. Kev, founder of **aide lab**.
+The name `aide` isn’t just an acronym for AI Deep Engineering—it's our commitment to come to your aid with cutting-edge AI solutions.
+At **aide lab**, our mission is to provide deeply technical, AI-driven solutions designed specifically for small businesses and startups.
+With a PhD from [MIT](https://web.mit.edu/) and years of experience in tech industry, I specialize in machine learning, artificial intelligence, and large language models and bring hands-on expertise in developing advanced AI systems.

+Consider me as your all-in-one `general contractor` for adding AI solutions to your business.
+I believe that AI, when engineered with precision and expertise, can be a powerful tool for innovation and growth.
+My goal is to empower your business with the strategies and tools needed to succeed in today’s AI-driven world.
+Reach out to me and schedule a free consultation at `mlsgatmit@gmail.com`.